hclbaur/sda-core/README.md

 	Alice has 1 phone number(s).
 	  Number 1: 06-22222222
 	Exception in thread "main" java.lang.NullPointerException
-			at demo.main(demo.java:24)
+			at demo.main(demo.java:23)

 Oops.
 The demo expects all contacts to be properly named, but as it happens, the second one is anonymous.
 And the programmer (that would me) failed to write more defensive code!

-Actually, a safer version is in the comments of `demo.java` so duh, but the point, really, is that defensive code goes only so far.
+It's easy to fix this issue by adding a check on a null reference, but the point, really, is that defensive code goes only so far.
 Have a closer look at the output.
 Alice seems to have only one number, and it's actually the second number that gets printed there.